 Before You’re Done

-There are a number of actions that may be required outside of the regular application process.
+There are several actions that may be required outside of the regular application process.
 The list below provides additional information on these actions.
-Some actions must be initiated by the applicant.
+The applicant must initiate changes involving applicant forms.

-- To submit corrections to an FCC Form 471 (Description of Services Ordered and Certification Form), applicants must submit an FCC Form 471 Receipt Acknowledgment Letter (RAL) modification in the E-rate Productivity Center (EPC).
-However, if you notice incorrect information in the service provider RAL, you should notify the applicant so corrections can be made to the RAL.
+- To submit corrections to an FCC Form 471 (Description of Services Ordered and Certification Form), applicants must submit an FCC Form 471 Receipt Acknowledgment Letter (RAL) modification in the E-Rate Productivity Center (EPC).
+If you notice incorrect information in the service provider RAL, you should notify the applicant so corrections can be made.

 - If program rules have been violated, USAC may be required to reduce the amount of a funding request – known as a commitment adjustment or COMAD – which may include the recovery of improperly disbursed funds (RIDF).
 If funds have been disbursed in error, you must return those funds to USAC.

-- Changing the Service Provider Identification Number (SPIN) on a funding request.
-This number is also known as the service provider’s 498 ID.
+- The SPIN is also known as the service provider’s 498 ID.

 - To substitute a product or service for another that provides the same or similar function, you or the applicant can request a service substitution.
-You will initiate the request if you are no longer offering a product or service but are offering a replacement in its stead – this is referred to as a “global” service substitution.
+You will initiate the request if you are no longer offering a product or service but are offering a replacement instead.
+This is referred to as a “global” service substitution.